blackchip-org/lfs-rpm/README.md

 not yet start a container.

 Configuration for this environment can be found in `pod-env`.
-Right now it only contains the build arch and the dist tag which is chaging from `lfs12` to `pod12`.
+Right now it only contains the build arch and the dist tag which is changing from `lfs12` to `pod12`.
 If you would like to customize the build to use your own dist tag, create a `local-pod.env` file and add to it *pod_dist* with the name of your choosing.